Changing License from GPLv3 to Apache 2.0: TerminusDB

 But we wish to build a community first and foremost.
 In order to facilitate that community, we will be moving to Apache 2.0 immediately.

-We are going to continue to focus on creating a great open-source database and allow everybody to use that software in their projects.
+We are going to continue to focus on creating a great open-source multi-model database and allow everybody to use that software in their projects.